-A staff member must remain with children at all times.
+A staff member must always remain with children.
 Staff is responsible for administering first aid.
 Whenever necessary, 911 will be called.
 Staff completes the accident report.

 An injured volunteer will receive first aid by staff.
 With help from staff, the volunteer will complete the accident report form.
-The report is sent to the Health Consultant.
+The report is sent to the Health/Safety Consultant.